 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!

 Saint Lucia may seem like a scary place from what we have already said, but in fact, nothing could be further from the truth.
 It is a friendly, laid back Caribbean destination where locals are up for a chat and where the weather is (almost always) fine.
 However, there are some things that you should keep in mind when you are visiting to make sure that you have the as safe a trip to Saint Lucia as possible…

 - Don’t wander around at night by yourself – especially in isolated areas.

 - It’s better to take a taxi than walk anywhere at night – we have more tips on Saint Lucian taxis later on in this article

 - Be careful if you’re going out partying in local spots – you might become a bit of a target; read reviews online of good spots

 - LGBT travellers should note conservative Caribbean attitudes – any openness and affection is likely to offend and/or get a negative response from any onlookers

 - Be prepared when you head out hiking – the heat can really get to you, so make sure you’re prepared and have plenty of H20

 - Be direct with street sellers – if you don’t want to buy anything.
 A polite “no, thank you” will suffice – or ignore and walk on

 - Protect yourself from street crime – don’t make yourself a target!
 Would you wear a Rolex out?
 Be waving around your iPhone?
 Toting a diamond engagement ring?
-Leave them at home or (safely) in your accommodation.
+Protect your valuables while traveling by leaving them at home or (safely) in your accommodation.